Labradoodle: Breeding line issues

-Others are breeding Labradoodle to Labradoodle over successive generations, and trying to establish a new dog breed.
-These dogs are usually referred to as multigenerational (multigen) Labradoodles or multigeneration Australian Labradoodles.
+Others are breeding labradoodle to labradoodle over successive generations, and trying to establish a new dog breed.
+These dogs are usually referred to as multigenerational (multigen) labradoodles or multigeneration Australian labradoodles.

-Australian Labradoodle breeding program
+Australian labradoodle breeding programme

-Australian Labradoodles also differ from Labradoodles in general, in that they may also have other breeds in their ancestry.
+Australian labradoodles also differ from labradoodles in general in that they may also have other breeds in their ancestry.
 English and American cocker spaniel × poodle crosses (i.e. cockapoos).
-Two Irish water spaniels and soft-coated Wheaten terriers were used in some Australian Labradoodle lines.
-Curly coated retriever were used too, but these lines were unsatisfactory and are no longer used for breeding.
+Two Irish water spaniels and soft-coated Wheaten Terriers were used in some Australian labradoodle lines.
+Curly-coated Retrievers were used too, but these lines were unsatisfactory and are no longer used for breeding.
+Disagreements within the programme have led to some groups continuing with different lines as in the case of the Australian Cobberdog.

-Currently, Australian Labradoodle breeding lines may only have 3 breeds infused: poodles, Labrador retrievers, and spaniels.
-Infusions occur with early generation breedings.
-Multigeneration breedings do not use any breed other than Australian Labradoodle to Australian Labradoodle.
-Australian Labradoodles also generally have poodles and Labradors in their pedigrees that come from European lines, whereas other Labradoodle lines tend to rely heavily on American stock.
-Thus the frequent misnomer of "American" Labradoodle when referring generically to a Labradoodle.

 Coat texture and color

 Labradoodle coats are divided into three categories: wool, fleece, or hair.
-Australian Labradoodles predominantly have fleece coats that are straight or wavy only.
-Wool and hair coats do not apply other than to early generation Labradoodles.

-Labradoodles' coat colors include chocolate, cafe, parchment, cream, gold, apricot, red, black, silver, chalk, lavender, and blue -ish gray.
+Labradoodles' coat colors include chocolate, café, parchment, cream, gold, apricot, red, black, silver, chalk, lavender, and blueish gray.
 Coat patterns can be solid, white abstract markings, parti, phantom, or tri-coloured.
-In general, Labradoodles may have any coat-color a poodle can have.
-There are three main types of the coat texture of a Labradoodle.
-This can be a hair, fleece, or wool.

 Size

 Labradoodles can be different sizes, depending on the size of sire and dam used, and their size-names generally follow the names used for poodles: miniature, medium, and standard.
+Miniature labradoodles typically weigh around 18–28 lbs, medium around 26–45 pounds and standard can be from 45–75 lbs.

 Health

 Labradoodles can have problems common to their parent breeds.
-Poodles and Labrador retrievers can have hip dysplasia, and should have specialist radiography to check for this problem before breeding.
-The parent breeds can also have a number of eye disorders, and an examination by a qualified veterinary eye specialist should be performed on breeding dogs.
+Poodles and Labrador retrievers can have hip dysplasia.
+The parent breeds can also have a number of eye disorders.
 There have also been cases of neurological disorders, including epilepsy.

 Joint dysplasia

 Elbow dysplasia is a known common issue in the parent breeds, similar to hip dysplasia.
 This issue becomes more prevalent as a result of rapid growth during the puppy stage.
-Appropriate screening should be completed for this condition prior to breeding.

 Congenital eye diseases

-Labradoodles have been known to be susceptible to progressive retinal atrophy (PRA), an inherited disease causing blindness, which occurs in both miniature poodles and cocker spaniels.
-It is recommended that Australian Labradoodles be DNA-tested for PRA before being bred.

-One study has found that UK Labradoodles have a higher incidence (4.6%) of multifocal retinal dysplasia (MRA) compared to Labrador retrievers.
-Cataract is common as well (3.7%) but prevalence is comparable to that of Labradors.
+One study has found that UK labradoodles have a higher incidence (4.6%) of multifocal retinal dysplasia (MRA) compared to Labrador retrievers.
+Cataracts are common as well (3.7%) but prevalence is comparable to that of Labradors.